MicrosoftDocs/msix-docs/msix-src/packaging-tool/insider-program.md

 New Features:

-- User can specify known expected exit codes for CLI conversions
+- User can specify known valid exit codes for CLI conversions
 - Empty folders generated during a conversion will persist through packaging
 - Updated AppID generation logic, and added validation for package name and app